Ecodev/gims/docs/content/basics.rst

     :alt: Browse section

 * **Contribute** requires that you :ref:`sign-in`.
-You can then provide an input for the :ref:`questionnaires` that are made available to you.
+You can then provide an input for the :ref:`questionnaires<DI questionnaires>` that are made available to you.

 .. image:: img/contribute.png
     :width: 100%
     :alt: Contribute section

 * **Admin** requires that you :ref:`sign-in`.
-From here, you can conduct your own :ref:`survey` and decide to keep the data private if you wish… This is also the starting point to manage users as well as filters, filter-sets and rules.
+From here, you can conduct your own :ref:`survey <DI survey>` and decide to keep the data private if you wish… This is also the starting point to manage users as well as filters, filter-sets and rules.